 My grandmother has loved chickens from an early age; she raised her own on numerous occasions throughout her life.
 When I received my first chicks, she was so excited to pass her knowledge and amazing stories.
 I decided to write about one of my favorites.
 To be totally honest I thought it to be more of a fable, but after some research, I realized just how wrong I was.

 As a young girl, grandma had many hens to tend to.
-One stood out above the rest, Penny the hen slowly began to change, unlike the others.
-Thus, Penny went from a docile little hen to a mysteriously bizarre hen.
-One day Penny began to crow, taken off guard my grandma simply dismissed the action.
-She believed she must have been hearing things.
-Over time Penny began to take on a very different look.
-Long tail feathers and saddle feathers began to grow.
+One stood out above the rest: Penny.
+She slowly began to change, unlike the others, going from a docile little hen to a mysteriously bizarre hen, and one day, she began to crow.
+Taken off guard, my grandma simply dismissed the action, believing she must have been hearing things.
+Over time Penny began to take on a very different look: long tail feathers and saddle feathers began to grow.
 Her comb enlarged, her body thickened and grew.
 Spurs were slowly growing longer and longer as days turned into weeks.
 This was no young spry chick, but a full-grown laying hen, who had been laying for some time now.
 So how was it possible for Penny to change so much so rapidly?
-A crowing hen?
-Is it even possible?
-The answer is not a simple yes or no, there’s so much more to it than that.
+The answer is complicated.

 You must first understand the chicken’s reproductive make up.
 All chickens are born with a left ovary and a gonad on the right of their reproductive tract.
 In very rare cases, the ovary becomes damaged, and the estrogen levels begin to drop.
 In return, the testosterone levels begin to rise, and it triggers the dormant gonad to begin working.
 Then, the dormant gonad is activated, thus developing into the male sex organ called an ovotestis.
 Testosterone begins to fill the body, replacing the estrogen, and the hen begins to take on a rooster’s physical traits as well as their personality traits.